neo-project/neo-node/README.md

 ## Prerequisites

 You will need Window, Linux or macOS.
-Ubuntu 14 and 16 are supported.
-Ubuntu 17 is not supported.
+Ubuntu LTS 14, 16 and 18 are supported.

 Install [.NET Core](https://www.microsoft.com/net/download/core).